 The first computer to calculate Pi

-I guess the ENIAC was the first computer to calculate a lot of things, since it was the first computer to calculate.
+I guess the ENIAC was the first computer to calculate a lot of things, cure since it was the first computer to calculate.
 But Pi has a special place around here.
 Pocket-Lint did a nice write up about the whole thing.

 Share and Enjoy: